dlshle/CPRA_BusinessService/README.md

 ```
 {
     isSuccess: boolea,
-    code: int, // 200 for success, 400 for invalid request param
+    status: int, // 200 for success, 400 for invalid request param
     message: string, // all failed requests has a corresponding error message
     data: {object} // all success response has a corresponding object
 }